International

 system do the creation and pay it interest.
 Thus

-power has ebbed from states and national governments and has
+power has ebbed from states and national governments and

-gone to financiers in the world’s financial centres.
+has gone to financiers in the world’s financial centres.

 However, the way is wide open for any state to create money/credit

 for its own spending at no interest.
-If the money/credit is
+If the money/credit

-otherwise have been.
+they would otherwise have been.

 xxxxxAt which point the supporter

-of the Western banking system may be expected to jump up (again!)
+of the Western banking system may be expected to jump up

-shouting that state-issued interest-free loans will reduce
+(again!) shouting that state-issued interest-free loans

-knows, he will shriek, the private sector is a much more efficient
+As everybody knows, he will shriek, the private sector is

-user of resources than the public one.
-The supporter, however,
+a much more efficient user of resources than the public

-is completely missing the point that there is always a large,
+that there is always a large, necessary amount of public

-necessary amount of public capital spending – low cost
+capital spending – low cost public housing, roads,

-public housing, roads, bridges, sewage systems –
+bridges, sewage systems –

-and when that spending is made it should be done at the lowest
+and when that spending is made it should be done at the

-Thus if the state issues $1,000,000 as an interest-free loan
+of expensively.
+Thus if the state issues $1,000,000 as an

-for building a hospital only $1,000,000 needs to be repaid
+interest-free loan for building a hospital only $1,000,000

-instead of perhaps $3,000,000 as at present.
-Taxpayers will
+needs to be repaid instead of perhaps $3,000,000 as at present.

-give a sigh of relief.
+Taxpayers will give a sigh of relief.

 7.5 Clean green investment